-Older Americans have long been required to start taking required minimum distributions (RMDs) from their retirement plans at the age of 70½.
-“Required” is the keyword here—they had to begin withdrawing their money whether they needed it or not.
+Older Americans have long been required to start taking required minimum distributions (RMDs) from their retirement plans at the age of 70-1/2.
+“Required” is the keyword here; they have had to begin withdrawing their money whether they needed it or not.
 These distributions represent the least they must take from their plans each year.

-They could take more if they wanted, but they had to withdraw at least their RMD amount and add it to their taxable income.
+Retirees have always been permitted to withdraw more than the minimum, but before the SECURE Act, they had to withdraw at least their RMD amount and add it to their taxable income.

-The SECURE Act pushes this age back to 72.
-The age-70½ rule took effect in the 1960s and was never adjusted to accommodate the fact that Americans are living longer.
+The SECURE Act pushed this age back to 72.
+The age 70-1/2 rule took effect in the 1960s and was never adjusted to accommodate the fact that Americans are living longer.
 The rule prevented older adults from passing the funds on to heirs without ever touching the money or paying taxes on it themselves.

-That said, the SECURE Act includes some checks and balances.
-Some beneficiaries are now required to begin taking their own RMDs from inherited accounts within 10 years of the account holder’s death.
-It used to be that they could stretch the distributions out over their own life expectancies as a tax-deferral measure.
+The SECURE Act includes some checks and balances.
+Some beneficiaries are now required to begin taking their own RMDs from inherited accounts within 10 years of the account-holder’s death.
+It used to be they could stretch the distributions out over their own life expectancies as a tax-deferral measure.

 Provisions for Growing Families

-The distributions are still subject to regular tax, but they can later be repaid to a retirement account.
+The distributions are still subject to regular tax, but they can be repaid to a retirement account later.

-Part-time workers, defined as those who work less than 1,000 hours a year, have not traditionally been able to contribute to most 401(k) plans through their employers.
+Part-time workers, defined as those who work fewer than 1,000 hours a year, have not traditionally been able to contribute to most 401(k) plans through their employers.
 The SECURE Act changes this.
-Employees must now work more than 1,000 in just one year to be able to contribute, or 500 hours a year for three consecutive years.
+Employees must now work more than 1,000 in just one year to be able to contribute, OR 500 hours a year for three consecutive years.

 IRA Contributions and Distributions

-The SECURE Act eliminates the age limit for making contributions to traditional IRA plans.
-It used to be 70½.
+The SECURE Act eliminated the age limit for making contributions to traditional IRA plans, which used to be 70-1/2.
 Account owners couldn’t contribute money to these plans any later than this, even if they had not yet retired.
 They can now contribute indefinitely.

-This change was also prompted by the fact that Americans are working longer, but therein lies the catch.
-You must still be working to take advantage of it.
+This change was also prompted by the fact that Americans are working longer, and therein lies the catch: You must still be working to take advantage of it.

-A 529 plan is a qualified tuition savings plan designed to help parents pay for higher education costs.
-The money invested grows tax-free provided that withdrawals are used to pay for education expenses.
+A 529 plan is an education savings plan designed to help parents pay for qualified higher education costs.
+The money invested grows tax-free, provided that withdrawals are used to pay for education expenses.
 But as with all tax-advantaged savings plans, there are rules.
 Qualifying expenses didn’t include paying off student loan balances.

 Taking withdrawals to repay student loans is now OK up to a limit of $10,000 under the terms of the SECURE Act.
 This helps parents whose dependents graduate leaving unused funds in the savings plans.
-The money would be taxed when withdrawn in this case.
+In these cases, the money would be taxed when withdrawn.

 The SECURE Act also allows 529 plan funds to be put toward apprenticeship programs, private elementary and secondary school costs, homeschooling, and religious schools.

-On the downside, taking advantage of this option prevents taxpayers from also claiming a tax credit for interest paid on these loans, or at least the portion of them that the 529 plan paid off.
+On the downside, using 529 funds to pay off student loans prevents taxpayers from also claiming a tax credit for interest paid on their student loans, or at least the portion of them that the 529 plan paid off.

 These rules seem pretty basic, but you might not want to implement them into your tax plan or incorporate them into your tax returns without a little professional help and guidance.
 There are a few gray areas.